 Quantity of Work Rule

-During a long-session semester, a minimum load of ten semester hours is required of all students with twenty semester hours of credit or more; a minimum load of fourteen semester hours is required of all students with fewer than twenty semester hours of credit.
-A student may not take less than a minimum load without special permission of the Dean.
+During a long-session semester, a minimum load of 10 semester hours is required of all students with 20 semester hours of credit or more; a minimum load of 14 semester hours is required of all students with fewer than 20 semester hours of credit.
+A student may not take less than a minimum load without special permission of the Assistant Dean of Student Affairs.